Compare Optus vs Telstra mobile phone plans

 Optus offers a full suite of prepaid, postpaid and phone-on-a-plan bundle plans to choose from ranging from month-to-month, 7-day, 28-day, 186-day and 365-day expiry terms depending on which type of plan you choose.
 All of Optus’ plans include unlimited standard national calls and SMS and mobile data inclusions, along with 5G network coverage, although speeds may be capped on some plans.

-The three Choice Plus postpaid, or month-to-month plans don’t include data rollover, they do include data sharing, which mean you can gift any unused data to other people on the same Optus account.
-While two of the three plans include set amounts of international talk and text balances, international roaming is also available to be purchased for $5 a day and can be used in select countries.
+While Optus’ Choice Plus month-to-month postpaid plans don’t include data rollover, they do include data sharing, which means you can gift any unused data to other people on the same Optus account.
+Selected plans include set amounts of international talk and text balances, and international roaming is also available to be purchased for $5 a day to be used in select countries.

-Optus also offers the option to bundle a new phone on a plan with devices available from brands like Apple, Samsung, Google and more, with the choice between 12, 24 or 36-month device payment plans, or buy outright.
+Optus also offers the option to bundle a new phone on a plan with devices available from brands like Apple, Samsung, Google and more.
+Customers can buy on a 12, 24 or 36-month device payment plan, or buy outright.

 The following table shows a selection of Optus postpaid plans on Canstar Blue’s database, listed in order of standard monthly cost, lowest to highest.
 Use our phone plan comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.